Immune System - Overview

 What is the immune system?

-viruses, fungi, and toxins (chemicals produced by microbes).
-It is made up of different organs, cells, and proteins that work together.
+germs such as bacteria, viruses, and fungi, and toxins (chemicals made by microbes).

+The immune system is made up of different organs, cells, and proteins that work together.

-These two immune systems work together.
+These 2 immune systems work together.

 The innate immune system

 This is your child's rapid response system.
-It patrols your child’s body and is the
+It is the first to respond when it finds

 The acquired immune system

-to protect your body from a specific invader.
+(called antibodies) to protect your body from a specific invader.
 These antibodies

-are developed by cells called B lymphocytes after the body has been exposed to the invader.
-The antibodies
+are developed by cells called B lymphocytes after the body has been exposed to the